MikeJohnPage/mortyr/README.md

 mortyr is an R wrapper to the [The Rick and Morty API](https://rickandmortyapi.com/) and the most rickdiculous package in the R-verse.
-Use it to return information about your favorite characters, locations, and episodes from the show.
+Use it to return information about your favourite characters, locations, and episodes from the show.

 ## Installation